eclipse-openj9/openj9-docs/docs/dump_javadump.md

 4XENATIVESTACK               (0xB6C502FA [libj9prt29.so+0x382fa])
 ```

 To simulate a Java `OutOfMemoryError`, this example application repeatedly appends characters to a `StringBuffer` object in an infinite loop.
-The Java callstack shows the `HeapBreaker.main` method appending characters (`java/lang/StringGuffer.append`) until the method `java/lang/StringBuffer.ensureCapacityImpl()` throws the `OutOfMemoryError`.
+The Java call stack shows the `HeapBreaker.main` method appending characters (`java/lang/StringGuffer.append`) until the method `java/lang/StringBuffer.ensureCapacityImpl()` throws the `OutOfMemoryError`.

 StringBuffer objects are wrappers for character arrays (`char[]`) and when the capacity of the underlying array is reached, the contents are automatically copied into a new, larger array.
 The new array is created in the `StringBuffer.ensureCapacity()` method, which more or less doubles the size of the old array.
 In this scenario, the array takes up all the remaining space in the Java heap.